surlebeat/demeter-discord-bot/README.md

 ![hs_bar](hs_bar.png?raw=true "hs_bar")

 `/guild config-2 min-rep-start-proposal:500 min-rep-confirm-proposal:2000 channel-proposal:#📜-proposition`
-To propose a vote, you need to gather 500 reputations(0=disabled).
+To propose a vote, you need to gather 500 reputations (0=disabled).
 Once having collected the minimum reputation required, the proposals will be proposed to the vote in this channel.
 For a proposal to be considered valid, 2000 reputations must be collected(0=disabled).

 `/guild config-2 min-rep-mute:100`
-To mute someone, you need to gather 100 reputations.(0=disabled)
+To mute someone, you need to gather 100 reputations (0=disabled).

 `/guild db-url`
 Print the database URL for this guild